photo credit: Cait Malilay |

 It is on this visit where he objectifies Katusha by sexually assaulting her and to make matters worse, leave her with 100 roubles.

-Pregnant with his child and unhappy, she leaves the safety of his aunts' home.
+Unhappy and pregnant with his child, she leaves the safety of his aunts' home.

 Her mother's curse passes down to her and the baby dies shortly after being born.